-Several African nations were among the worst performers in Transparency International's annual report on perceived corruption.
+Several African nations were among the worst performers in Transparency International's annual report

 Somalia was one of three nations receiving the lowest score in the report released Tuesday by the corruption watchdog group.